 Portrait of Charles VII, king of France 1422-1461.
 France, anonymous, 20th century, in the words of Jean Fouquet, around 1450.
 Royal City of Loches/Indre-et-Loire Council.

 Upon the death of his older brother, he became Dauphin in 1417 and reigned for nearly 40 years.
 His father, King Charles VI "the Mad", was incapable of ruling.
 Civil war raged between the Armagnacs and Bourguignons in their power struggle.

-The treaty of Troyes, signed in 1420, compromised the royal future of the Dauphin by giving the crown of France to the English.
-Upon the death of Charles VI, the king of England, Henry VI, was proclaimed "the heir of France".
-The Dauphin Charles, who had sought refuge in Bourges, nevertheless took the role of king of France.
-He owned only the lands to the south of the Loire.
+The 1420 Treaty of Troyes compromised the Dauphin’s future by handing the French kingdom over to the English.
+When King Charles VI of England died, Henry VI was proclaimed "the heir of France".
+That said, Dauphin Charles, who had sought refuge in Bourges, acted as King of France but just owned the lands south of the Loire.

-Thanks to the intervention of Joan of Arc, Charles VII turned the situation around and was crowned in Rheims on 17th July 1429.
-He then conquered again the lands to the north of the Loire and put an end to the Hundred Years' War in 1453, after the victory of Castillon.
+Joan of Arc helped Charles VII turn the situation around and he was crowned in Reims on 17th July 1429.
+He then reconquered the land north of the Loire and won the Battle of Castillon, ending the Hundred Years' War in 1453.
 He also re-established the kingdom's economy thanks to the silversmith, Jacques Coeur.

-Charles VII often stayed in the royal residence in Loches and had the tower gate and the new tower of the keep built.
-He was married to Marie of Anjou and father to Louis XI.
+Charles VII often stayed in the royal lodge and had both the tower gate and the new keep tower built.
+He was married to Marie of Anjou and they had a son, Louis XI.